 FFRF also requested a waiver of fees, explaining it is a registered section 501(c)(3) non-profit organization and the release of the requested records is in the public interest, given that the subject of its request is a matter of concern to FFRF's over 29,000 members nationwide, HUD personnel, and the public.
-Compl. ¶ 40.
+Exhibit 5 to D's Mem.; Compl.
+I ¶ 40.

 On August 7, 2017, the same day HUD received FFRF's FOIA request, HUD notified FFRF its request for a fee waiver was denied for failing to meet three of the four regulatory criteria for a fee waiver.
 HUD offered no analysis beyond the following: "You state that fees should be waived because of your nonprofit status and because release of the records is in the public interest.
 Your request for a fee waiver is denied."
-Compl. ¶ 41.
+Exhibit 7 to D's Mem.; Compl.
+I ¶ 41.